Suiticals/Suity-Bot/record.md

 * `ins` - Instant sold.
 Once you confirm your Grand Exchange offer, if the item is immediately sold it is classed instant.
 * `nib` - Not instant bought.
 Once you confirm your Grand Exchange offer, if the item is not immediately bought it is classed as non-instant.
 Please take into consideration the possibility that [you may be on your buy limit](https://runescape.wiki/w/Grand_Exchange#Buying_limits).
 * `nis` - Not instant sold.
 Once you confirm your Grand Exchange offer, if the item is not immediately sold it is classed as non-insant.
 Item sales are not subject to your buy limit.

+## Issues and conflicts

+If you have an issue with recording, command usage, verification or conflict with a recent transaction submitted to the bot, please use the `issues` channel to open a ticket in the [SuityBot support server](https://discord.gg/hTxdyhjUmG).
+Alternatively you may contact using `.contact <message>`

+## Record stream